EastEnders 40th Anniversary Week: Episode 7069 (18 February 2025)

 Ian is found holding Cindy's locket but denies attacking her.
-His mother Kathy Beale (Gillian Taylforth) then arrives and reveals that she was Cindy's attacker, blaming Cindy for negatively impacting Ian's life.
+His mother Kathy Cotton (Gillian Taylforth) then arrives and reveals that she was Cindy's attacker, blaming Cindy for negatively impacting Ian's life.
 A struggle ensues over the gun, resulting in Ian being shot in the arm.
 Cindy flees and hands the gun to Phil.
 Meanwhile, Linda Carter (Kellie Bright) discovers Phil's suicide notes and enlists Grant and Nigel to help find him.
 They track him to The Arches, where they break in and find him preparing to take his own life with the gun.
 Elsewhere, Martin Fowler (James Bye) struggles with his feelings for both his ex-wife Stacey Slater (Lacey Turner) and current partner Ruby Allen (Louisa Lytton).
 Stacey confesses her love, but Martin rejects her.
 Meanwhile, Reiss Colwell (Jonny Freeman), on the run for murder, breaks into Bianca Jackson's (Patsy Palmer) home.
 She catches him, but he escapes.
 As Reiss attempts to flee, Cindy shoves Ian into his path, causing him to swerve and crash into The Queen Vic.
 The impact ignites nearby gas canisters, resulting in an explosion that collapses the pub's roof.
 George Knight (Colin Salmon) rescues Reiss from the wreckage and he escapes again.